lucianofullstack/articles/test.md

 #   background_color: "#ff4e00"
 #   text_transform: "uppercase"  # ("uppercase", "lowercase", "capitalize")

-# If you want to link only specific pages in your header, uncomment
-# this and add the path to the pages in order as they should show up
-# header_pages:
-#   - index.html
-#   - archives.html
-#   - categories.html
-#   - tags.html
-#   - about.md

-# Page default value
-# defaults:
-#   home:
-#     heading: "Your awesome heading"
-#     subheading: "Your awesome subheading"
-#     banner: "Your image url"

 # Banner default settings
 # These banner settings are for global banner default, but you can also